mccarthysean/easyrich/_posts/2022-07-27-how-to-get-rich-the-easy-way.md

 1. Save half your money for 10-15 years
 1. Buy good companies at great prices to start growing your savings

-In about 15 years, you should have your first million.
+In 12-15 years, you should have your first million.

 There, told you I'd keep it simple.
 It's really not more complicated than that.
 As a finance/investing expert, I can assure you this is the easiest and most straightforward way of getting rich.
 Heck, it's possible you've got a few neighbours, friends, family members, colleagues, or acquaintances who have already done this.